Sv443-Network/UserUtils/README-summary.md

 ## UserUtils
-Library with various utilities for userscripts - register listeners for when CSS selectors exist, intercept events, create persistent & synchronous data stores, modify the DOM more easily and more.
+Lightweight library with various utilities for userscripts - register listeners for when CSS selectors exist, intercept events, create persistent & synchronous data stores, modify the DOM more easily and much more.
 Contains builtin TypeScript declarations.
 Supports ESM and CJS imports via a bundler and global declaration via `@require`
-It is licensed under the [MIT license.](https://github.com/Sv443-Network/UserUtils/blob/main/LICENSE.txt)
+The library also works in any DOM environment without the [GreaseMonkey API](https://wiki.greasespot.net/Greasemonkey_Manual:API), but some features will be unavailable or limited.

 You may want to check out my [template for userscripts in TypeScript](https://github.com/Sv443/Userscript.ts) that you can use to get started quickly.
 It also includes this library by default.